canonical/rockcraft/docs/explanation/rocks.rst

 tool (e.g. Docker, Podman, Kubernetes,...).

-Interoperability between ROCKs and other containers also extends to how container images are built.
-This enables using ROCKs as bases for existing build recipes, such as Dockerfiles, for further customisation and development.
+Interoperability between ROCKs and other containers also extends to how container images are built, allowing ROCKs to be used as bases for existing build recipes, such as Dockerfiles, for further customisation and development.

 What sets ROCKs apart?